core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSwitchAccessPoliciesRadius.md

 `func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) HasAuthentication() bool`

 HasAuthentication returns a boolean if a field has been set.

+### GetPreAuthenticationGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) GetPreAuthenticationGroupPolicyId() string`

+GetPreAuthenticationGroupPolicyId returns the PreAuthenticationGroupPolicyId field if non-nil, zero value otherwise.

+### GetPreAuthenticationGroupPolicyIdOk

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) GetPreAuthenticationGroupPolicyIdOk() (*string, bool)`

+GetPreAuthenticationGroupPolicyIdOk returns a tuple with the PreAuthenticationGroupPolicyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreAuthenticationGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) SetPreAuthenticationGroupPolicyId(v string)`

+SetPreAuthenticationGroupPolicyId sets PreAuthenticationGroupPolicyId field to given value.

+### HasPreAuthenticationGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius) HasPreAuthenticationGroupPolicyId() bool`

+HasPreAuthenticationGroupPolicyId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)